emastho/vixenydocs/src/routes/library/wrap/+page.md

   ensures that all paths within the unwrapped petitions are prefixed accordingly, facilitating organized and hierarchical URL structures.

-#### How It Works:

-- When invoked, `unwrap` extracts the petitions from a `wrap` instance while maintaining any path adjustments made through options like `startWith`.
-- This extraction allows the petitions to be utilized independently or merged with other `wrap` instances, maintaining flexibility and modularity.

 #### Usage Example:

-Here's an example demonstrating how to use `unwrap` to combine petitions from multiple sources into a single `wrap` instance:

 ```javascript
 import { wrap } from "vixeny";